looker-open-source/sdk-codegen/typescript/looker/README.md

 ```

-* Make SDK method requests
+#### Make SDK method requests

-Verify authentication works and API calls will succeed with code similar to the following:
+Verify authentication works and that API calls will succeed with code similar to the following:

 ```typescript
 // Create an SDK instance for the configured userSession